 Invite only the number of people who could reasonably participate in the discussion.

-Select a location that has limited, if any, distractions, that is uncluttered, and that has a bright environment that is conducive to creativity. “ Once you determine these people, be willing to modify the method of brainstorming, length of meeting, and facilitator to match the people in the session,” suggests brainstorming expert and author Scott Berkun in
+Select a location that has limited, if any, distractions, that is uncluttered, and that has a bright environment that is conducive to creativity. “ Once you determine these people, be willing to modify the method of brainstorming, length of meeting, and facilitator to match the people in the session,” suggests brainstorming expert and author Scott Berkun in an Adobe blog.

 Forbes magazine contributor Lisa Bodell suggests setting the tone by starting off with comments in the manner you’re seeking to promote – be it light and jovial or very serious and straight to the point.
 “A good warm-up exercise engages both introverts and extroverts and establishes the session as a safe space to communicate” she writes in her column: